 AP Testing is highly encouraged, but not required.
 Per the College Board, AP courses offer the opportunity to study a subject in-depth at the college level.
 This better prepares students for college work.
 If the student receives a high enough score on an AP Exam, the student may be eligible for credit, advanced placement, or both at most colleges and universities in the United States.

 AP Exam Registration and Fees

-The College Board has set the national deadline for ordering all AP exams by November 15, 2021.
-In order for the SPS AP Coordinators to complete the process for ordering all AP exams by this national deadline, the district needs to finalize all registrations and fees from students by November 5, 2021.
+The College Board has set the national deadline for ordering all AP exams by November 15, 2022.
+In order for the SPS AP Coordinators to complete the process for ordering all AP exams by this national deadline, the district needs to finalize all registrations and fees from students by November 4, 2022.
 The only exception made for late registration is for new students from another district that enter mid-year.
-However, students and families still have options if the AP Registration deadline is missed.

 AP Exam Ordering Deadline